andrewmoise/grits/README.md

 * `volume` provides a local writable volume of storage
 * `mount` creates a FUSE mount of a particular volume to a local directory
 * `http` creates an HTTP endpoint providing access to the API
-* `serviceworker` sets up a service worker which will run all web accesses through a client-side Grits cache automatically, so these benefits apply to any content
+* `serviceworker` sets up a service worker which will run all web accesses through a client-side Grits cache automatically, so these benefits apply to any content.
+(Note: Currently the SW works on Chrome, but not completely on Firefox; for what reason, I don't know.)

 Check out the source in `internal/gritsd/module_{whatever}.go` to see the configuration for each.

 ### Other useful directories

 * `client/` defines vital client-side content.
-It gets populated into a special read-only volume on startup, so that clients can always access stuff within it.
+It gets populated into a special place in the Grits filesystem on startup, so that clients can access stuff within it.
 * `var/` is where all writable data for the server is kept.
-It should be fine (and is recommended) to have the entire `grits/` directory outside of `var/` owned by some different user, and read-only from the POV of the server process.
+It should be fine (and is recommended) to have the entire `grits/` directory outside of `var/` owned by a different user, and read-only from the POV of the server process.

 ## In Conclusion

 See?
 It's neat.
-I made a Discord for it, come join the fun, let me know what you think.

-(discord link)
+(TODO - discord link)

 ## Enjoy!